 Instructions to download

-- Instruction Horseradish Sinus Compress
+- Instructions Horseradish Sinus Compress

 Dateigröße: 516 KB

 A young man with an exhausting job had sinusitis with severe pain several times a year for years.
 Through immediate treatment with horseradish compresses and a nasal shower (physiological saltwater solution), he was able to free himself from the worst pain and continue his daily work.
-These remaining complaints ceased entirely when he was able to change his way of working (after years of intensive work).
+His remaining complaints ceased entirely when he was able to change his way of working (after years of intensive work).